Hunter Valley Gliding Club address is

 The mines and their contact details:

-The coal mine adjacent to Hunter Valley Gliding Club is operated by Hunter Valley Operations (a division of Yancoal Pty Ltd).
-Recorded information is available on 1800 888 733 and more information for pilots may be available on 0427 900 358.
+The coal mine adjacent to Hunter Valley Gliding Club is operated by Hunter Valley Operations.
+Recorded blasting information is available on 1800 888 733.

 The coal mine located to the southwest of Hunter Valley Gliding Club (south of the Golden Highway) is operated by Glencore - United Wambo OC Operations Pty Ltd. For further information on blasting, pilots can call the Environment & Community Manager on 0429 306 208.
 The mine maintains this information.